The blunt-nosed leopard lizard was listed on the federal endangered species list in 1967.

 “Our study shows managing these burrows and the shrubs could be an important factor in the survival of the blunt-nosed leopard lizards,” Ivey told Cal Poly News.

-The blunt-nosed leopard lizard can only be found in Southern California at elevations of 800 meters and lower.
+The blunt-nosed leopard lizard can only be found in central California at elevations of 800 meters and lower.
 It eats invertebrates such as grasshoppers, beetles, bees, wasps, and ants, as well as other lizards.
 They are known to jump up to 60 centimeters to capture their prey and are between 86 and 119 mm in length, from snout to vent.
 The coloration of these reptiles range from yellowish and light gray brown to dark brown with a white underbelly.
 Dark spots run across the back.
 The species is listed on the federal and state endangered species list.

 The complete study, “Thermal ecology of the federally endangered blunt-nosed leopard lizard (Gambelia sila),” can be read on the Conservation Physiology website.